 Financial Goals

 Clarify your financial goals.
 Do you aim to accumulate wealth, minimize tax liability, protect assets, or transfer wealth to heirs?
-Overfunded life insurance can be a tool to address these objectives, but you must be clear about your priorities.
+Overfunded insurance can be a tool to address these objectives, but you must be clear about your priorities.

 Income Level